alexandergdot123/warp-simd-fpga-gpu/README.md

   in two iterations.
 Each lane/context pair has 16 addressable registers; `r15` is hardwired to that lane's thread ID rather than being general-purpose.
-- **Everything is integer math**: there wasn't room in the design for floating-point units, so the host firmware does all vertex/matrix math in Q16.16 fixed point before handing triangles to the GPU.
+- **Integer math**: Because this was designed for a maximum-throughput GPU on a small FPGA board, there wasn't room in the design for floating-point units.
+Therefore, the host firmware does all vertex/matrix math in Q16.16 fixed point before handing triangles to the GPU.
   Because operands are fixed-point, many operations, particularly multiply and divide, require compressing operands down to 16-bit